242 FW 2

-B. Employees must handle emergency situations such as fires, spills, or leaks according to their duty station’s procedures and the procedures listed on the MSDS.
-Only employees who have had training in the required procedures and personal protective equipment may respond to a chemical emergency.
+B. Employees must handle emergency situations such as fires, spills, or leaks according to their duty station’s procedures and the procedures listed on the SDS.
+Only employees who have had training in the required procedures and personal protective equipment may respond to a chemical emergency (see 242 FW 6 Hazardous Waste and Emergency Response, section 6.8).
 If adequate personnel and equipment are not available to respond to a chemical emergency, employees must evacuate - not attempt to respond - and notify local emergency responders.

 2.10 What are the recordkeeping requirements associated with the HAZCOM program?

-(1) Copies of MSDSs (chemicals being used and those no longer in use) (see section 2.7C),
+(1) Copies of SDSs (chemicals being used and no longer in use) (see section 2.7C),

 (2) Exposure sampling results for a minimum of 30 years, and